AviatrixSystems/Docs/HowTos/tgw_plan.rst

 **Setting**                                     **Value**
 ==========================================      ==========
 TGW Name                                        The name of the AWS Transit Gateway Security Domain Name                            Specify a unique domain name.
-For example, Dev_Domain.
+For example, Dev_Domain Firewall Domain                                 Check this box if this domain is for Aviatrix Firewall Network.
+Native Egress Domain                            Check this box if this domain is for non Aviatrix Firewall Network based central Internet bound traffic
+Native Firewall Domain                          Check this box if this domain is for non Aviatrix Firewall Network based firewall traffic inspection
 ==========================================      ==========

 3. Build Your Domain Connection Policies